kirtikrajsp/Group12-IDC409/README.md

 		•	A linear regression line is fitted using curve_fit:
 		•	The slope and intercept are calculated.
 		•	The line is plotted with slope shown in the legend.

+#When we started this project, we were complete beginners to coding.
+Through this project, we gradually learnt how to use Python libraries such as Requests, BeautifulSoup, Pandas, Matplotlib, and SQLite3 to build a complete web scraping program.
+AI was used at a few stages to understand certain coding concepts and improve clarity, but the implementation, debugging, and final analysis were done completely on our own.
+We have tried our best to produce clean and well-structured code that gives meaningful analysis of the extracted data.